romankh3/raspberrypi-home-ecosystem/README.md

 # Smart home based on Raspberry Pi
-Guidelines of how to build smart home ecosystem based on Raspberry Pi.
-Why *Raspberry*?
+Guidelines of how to build a smart home ecosystem based on Raspberry Pi.
+Why Raspberry?
 Because it's not so expensive as the solutions "out of the box".
-This is first step to create smart home.
+This first steps to creating a smart home.

 # Versions